LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActionsComposition.md

 ## Wrapping existing actions

-Another way is to define our own `LoggingAction` that would be a wrapper over another existing `Action`:
+Another way is to define our own `LoggingAction` that would be a wrapper over another `Action`:

 ```
 case class Logging[A](action: Action[A]) extends Action[A] {